-It is imperative that your forward-looking tax plan be kept up-to-date through ongoing conversations between your financial advisor and your CPA.
-It is also important that you give total transparency to these professionals so that they can do their job to the best of their ability.
-Done properly, proactive forward-looking tax planning can have an enormous impact on the amount of taxes you pay over your lifetime.
+It is imperative that your forward-looking tax plan is kept up-to-date through ongoing conversations between your financial advisor and your CPA.
+It is also vital that you give total transparency to these professionals so that they can do their job to the best of their ability.
+Appropriately done, proactive, forward-looking tax planning can have an enormous impact on the amount of taxes you pay over your lifetime.

-If you have questions about your taxes and how it relates to your overall retirement plan, or need assistance in the preparation of your 2016 tax return (even if you aren’t a client of Barber Financial Group!) call our office today at 913-393-1000 or click below to make your appointment.
+If you have questions about your taxes and how it relates to your overall retirement plan, or need assistance in the preparation of your 2018 tax return (even if you aren’t a client of Barber Financial Group!) call our office today at 913-393-1000 or fill out the form below to make your appointment.

 Investment advisory services offered through Modern Wealth Management, Inc., an SEC Registered Investment Adviser.